 Most schools like to organise their acts of collective worship into a series of weekly or fortnightly themes.
 There are many good guides available to assist in arranging groups of Bible stories into themes which can assist in continuity and progression when studying the Bible.
-Ely Diocese have completed a table of such themes you may find useful which can be found at: www.ely.anglican.org/education/schools/collective_worship/policy.
-Another good guide to Bible story groups can be found in Story and Drama - Toolkit by Margaret Cooling, RMEP, ISBN: 978-1851752355.
+Ely Diocese have completed a table of such themes you may find useful (even though it is Primary based) which can be found at: www.ely.anglican.org/education/schools/collective_worship/policy.